ManimCommunity/manim/docs/source/tutorials/using_text.rst

             t2cwords = Text('World',t2c={'rl':RED}).next_to(t2cindices, RIGHT)
             self.add(t2cindices, t2cwords)

-If you want avoid problems when colours(due to ligatures), consider using :class:`MarkupText`.
+If you want to avoid problems when using colors (due to ligatures), consider using :class:`MarkupText`.

 Using Gradients
 ---------------

-You can use Gradient using :attr:`~.Text.gradient`.
-The value must be a Iterable of any Length.
+You can add a gradient using :attr:`~.Text.gradient`.
+The value must be a Iterable of any length.

-For example,
+For example:

 .. manim:: GradientExample
     :save_last_frame: